How to use Data Object Actions

 Indexes

-• Sample Data: A set of data used to demonstrate how data is stored in the object.
+• Sample Data - Preview of how data is stored

 Sample Data

-• SQL: The statement used to create the object.
+• SQL - The CREATE statement used to build the object

 SQL Statement